안녕하세요.토미입니다.

 Conversation Practice

-Now, let’s practice reading it aloud, so you can use it to your Korean friends.
+Now, let’s practice reading it aloud so you can use it with your Korean friends.

 그럼 큰소리로 읽어 보세요!